uga-libraries/hub-audit/README.md

 ## Workflow

+This is the portion of the workflow directly related to the script.
+See the procedure documentation in the Audit Reports folder on DCWG Teams for the entire workflow.

 1. Download the Digital Production Hub Inventory spreadsheet and delete the "Hub Inventory Examples" tab.

-2. Make the share CSV, if one does not already exist.
+2. Make or update the share CSV.
+(DCWG Teams in Audit Reports folder)

 3. Run the script.
-   It will make a CSV in the same folder as the Hub Inventory spreadsheet which compares the shares to the inventory and will print the number of lines in the inventory and size of the shares for the audit summary report.
+   It will make a CSV in the same folder as the Hub Inventory spreadsheet which compares the shares to the inventory and will print the number of lines in the inventory for the audit summary report.

 4. Review the CSV created by the script and make any needed edits.
    - Check for dates that need review (date to review is a time frame instead of a specific date)